cmu-phil/tetrad/README.md

 ## Open Code

 If you're writing code using (or for!)
 Tetrad in either [Java](https://github.com/cmu-phil/tetrad) or [Python](https://github.com/cmu-phil/py-tetrad) (or R, which we're working toward!), thank you!
 Please contribute if you are doing amazing work, or publish and send us links to your papers.
-Please keep us abreast of how Tetrad could be improved for your applications; we will do what we can.
+Please keep us abreast of how Tetrad could be improved for your applications; we will do what we can (with our small team).

 ## Citation